 About the Author

 I discovered Georgette Heyer when I was thirteen, and wrote my first historical romance a few years later.
 My writing has improved since then, but my fascination with all things Regency hasn’t changed.
 When not reading, writing, or researching, I enjoy cooking and marathoning old TV shows.
-I live in Seattle with my best friend.
+I live in Philadelphia.

 Sweet or savory?